aftouh/cdk-template/README.md

-# cdk template application
+# CDK template application

-This repository contains an AWS infrastructure composed of a VPC and its subresources, a kubrnetes cluster and an elasticsearch cluster.
+This repository hosts a CDK project that provison a multi-stage AWS infrastructure composed of a VPC, a kubrnetes cluster and an elasticsearch cluster.
-This infrastructure is developed in python based on the AWS CDK framework.

-## Prerequisities:
+## Dev tools:

-To deploy this application, you will need these elements

-- an AWS account
+Need tools:

-- aws cli installed and configured
+- aws cli
+- aws account
 - cdk cli
 - python3

 ## Stage bootstrapping

+Before trying to deploy a stage, go through these steps:

-Make sur that you have your stage config file under `config` dir.
-Then update it's content according to your context (AWS account id, cluster size...)
+- Create your stage config file under `config` dir.
+Then update its content according to your context (account id, cluster size, ...)

-Allow ES AWS service to access your vpc resource by running this command:
+- Allow ES AWS service to access your vpc resources by running this command:

 ```bash
 aws iam create-service-linked-role --aws-service-name es.amazonaws.com
 ```

-Bootstrap the cdk toolkit.
-This is needed for the ComputeStack as we are using some assets
+- Bootstrap the cdk toolkit.
+This step is needed for the ComputeStack as we are using assets.

 ```bash
 make bootstrapp-cdk-toolkit
 ```

-Create a python virualenv and install dependencies using this command:
+- Create a python virualenv and install dependencies using this command:

 ```bash
 make local-venv